CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 >**Cristina:** True enough, good point

 ## 5. Explain Technical Concepts

+When going to the doctor and they bring up a medical term about what you have and does not explain what it is, do you find yourself getting frustrated?

+In our technical software world, a lot of terms are **jargon**.
+We get so used using them every day that we forget which words are jargon.
+When working with clients, we need to be **more aware** of the terms we use, watch for confused facial expressions, and be able to explain them in a non-condescending way to ensure and keep that **trust** in the relationship.

+Recently, our cat had to have a lot of tests because they felt her kidneys were larger than normal during her last physical exam.
+Throughout the process, the vet explained *everything* in layman's terms that I could understand and I was *very* appreciative of that.

 >**Cristina:** Having the ability to be able to explain technical concepts to people who don't understand them will set a consultant apart.